czubert/JetBrainsAcademyProjects/README.md

 # JetBrainsAcademyProjects
-_GitHub links (left side) to solved projects of JetBrains Academy - only the final code, as it would be hard to present it stage after stage._
+_GitHub links to solved projects of JetBrains Academy - only the final code, as it would be hard to present it stage after stage._
-_Links to descriptions of projects (right side)_
 _Projects sorted by the difficulty level_

 ## Challenging